 Maths

 Mathematics is a creative and highly interconnected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
-It is essential to everyday life, critical to science, technology and engineering and necessary for financial literacy and most forms of employment.
-A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+It is essential to everyday life, critical to science, technology, and engineering and necessary for financial literacy and most forms of employment.
+A high-quality mathematics education, therefore, provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

 National Curriculum England